AdaCompNUS/despot/README.md

 ```

 This command simulates DESPOT's policy for `N = 2` times and reports the
-performance for tag problem specified in POMDPX format.
+performance for the tag problem specified in POMDPX format.
 See [doc/Usage.txt](doc/Usage.txt) for
 more options.

 2.To run Tag specified in [C++](doc/cpp_model_doc), compile and run: